wpquads/quick-adsense-reloaded/readme.txt

 = 1.7.5 =
 * Fix: Disable ads on infinite scrolling pages
+* Fix: Condition ad before last paragraph is not working

 = 1.7.4 =
 * New: Option to explicetely allow wp quads to create the ads.txt